NikolaBrodic/ClinicalCentreSystem/README.md

 ```
 This command will start the backend.

-If you are using IDE, just open/import the Backend directory in it and run the project.
+If you are using some *IDE*, just open/import the Backend directory in it and run the project.

-#### Starting frontend
+#### Starting Frontend

 Go to the Frontend directory inside the application's root directory, open a console and type:
 ```